oaglazunova/gamebus-data-analyzer/README.md

 2. **Prepare user data**:
    - Create an Excel file with user credentials
    - The file must have columns named `email` and `password` (both lowercase)
-   - Optionally include a `UserID` column if you want to process specific users
+   - Optionally include a `UserID` column for reference (not used for filtering)
    - Save this file as `users.xlsx` in the `config/` directory

 3. **For data analysis**: